rosteleset/AXIOSTV-SmartYard-Server/README.md

 CREATE DATABASE smartyard WITH OWNER "smartyard" ENCODING 'UTF8';

-postgres=# DROP DATABASE smartyard;
+CREATE USER smartyard WITH PASSWORD 'smartyardpass';

-postgres=# GRANT ALL PRIVILEGES ON DATABASE smartyard TO smartyard;
+GRANT ALL PRIVILEGES ON DATABASE smartyard TO smartyard;

 \q